 engineer innovatively includes different fields of information and depicts the advance and retreat of one of the most disastrous

-military campaign in history.
+military campaigns in history.

-as Minard, 1812-2016 describes the yearly increase of victims, in the order of
+as Minard, 1812-2016 describes the yearly increase of victims in the order of

 tens of thousands, correlating it with the retail cost of cocaine in the United

 States, whose price does not register greater variation.
 Likewise, it records